Kappa5400/mern_chess/README.md

 axios: API Request package, used to send HTTP GET request to Lichess dailypuzzle backend.
 compression: Compresses HTTP responses.
 cors: Cross-Origin Resource Sharing, so that the backend api is accessable to the frontend.
 cron: An automatic script runner, used to run the fetch jobs to retreive the lichess dailypuzzle daily.
 I have the script run twice a day, in the morning and evening, to fetch the daily chess puzzle when it is udpated.
 The lichess daily puzzle updates randomly during the day.
 Duplicate puzzles are ignored.
-The job scripts are in the below filepath: chess/backend/src/service/jobs
+The job scripts are in the following filepath: chess/backend/src/service/jobs
 mongoose: Database ARM to run queries into mongodb.
 morgan: middleware for logging http requests.
 winston: Logging.